tdwg/bdq/tg2/_review/docs/tutorial/index.md

 As noted in the BDQ documentation, many aspects of "data quality" or "fitness for use" cannot be evaluated IF no authority exists to which to evaluate data values.
 For example, we cannot evaluate whether a value is a valid ORCID ID if we do not have an authority that defines what a valid ORCID ID looks like.
 In this case, the authority is the ORCID organization itself, which provides documentation on the expected format for ORCID IDs.
 We can reference this authority in our Test definition, and then use the information from that authority to define the expected format for ORCID IDs in our Test specification.
 This is an externality we must reference in our Test definition, and thus we need to specify the source authority for this Test.

 In bdqffdq:, a `Specification` has a `hasExpectedResponse` property that contains the text of the Expected Response, and it can also have a `hasAuthoritiesDefaults` property.
-The `hasAuthoritiesDefaults` property provides information on source authorities (and defaults for parameterized tests).
+The `hasAuthoritiesDefaults` property provides information on source authorities (and defaults for parameterized Tests).

 BDQ details a convention for the structure and format of source authorities (in `bdqffdq:hasAuthoritiesDefaults`) as follows: